azat-co/fullstack-javascript/chapter3/chapter3.md

 -   `url` is an endpoint of the API.

--   `dataType` is the type of data we expect from the server; for example, "json", "xml", "jsonp" (JSON with prefix—format for servers that don't support CORS).
+-   `dataType` is the type of data we expect from the server; for example, "json", "xml", "jsonp" (JSON with padding—format for servers that don't support CORS).

 -   `data` is the data to be sent to the server.